List of submissions to the 85th Academy Awards for Best Foreign Language Film

 This is a list of submissions to the 85th Academy Awards for Best Foreign Language Film.
 The Academy of Motion Picture Arts and Sciences (AMPAS) has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film every year since the award was created in 1956.
 The award is presented annually by the Academy to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
-Nine shortlisted contenders will be revealed a week before the announcement of the Oscar nominations.

-The submitted motion pictures must be first released theatrically in their respective countries between 1 October 2011, and 30 September 2012.
+For the 85th Academy Awards, the submitted motion pictures must have first been released theatrically in their respective countries between 1 October 2011 and 30 September 2012.
+The deadline for submissions was 1 October 2012.
+73 countries submitted films, and 71 were found to be eligible by AMPAS and screened for voters.
+Kenya submitted a film for the first time, while Cambodia made a submission for the first time since 1994.
+After the 9-film shortlist was announced on 21 December 2012, the five nominees were announced on 10 January 2013.

-On 8 October 2012, the Academy announced the final list of eligible submissions, with a record number of 71 films.
-Nine finalists were announced in December 2012, which were shortlisted in January, with the final five nominees announced on 10 January 2013.
-The Austrian entry Amour directed by Michael Haneke was the eventual winner.

-Kenya submitted its first film in the Foreign Language category with Nairobi Half Life.
-Cambodia made its first submission in 18 years (and its second overall) with Lost Loves.
+Austria won the award for the second time with Amour by Michael Haneke, which was also nominated for Best Picture, Best Director, Best Original Screenplay and Best Actress (Emmanuelle Riva).